 The Office for National Statistics (ONS) disclosed that less than half of the UK businesses that started up in 2011 were still going five years later.
 The two main reasons for the high rate of business failure is due to unexpected costs and poor budgeting.
 So here are a few of the most important costs you will face and have to be prepared for when raising start up finance.

 More often than not these are costs that some people may class as ‘hidden costs’.
-We are here to disclose all these costs that seem to be overlooked which leads to people forgetting to factor in these costs when starting their business, henceforth giving them financial trouble further down the line.
+These are some of the costs many dental practice owners forget to factor in when first starting up their practice henceforth giving them financial trouble further down the line.

 Business and Legal advice

-You will need to find yourself business premises, unless you are planning to run your business from home.
-There are usually very few new businesses and startups that will already own their own premises.
+Unless you are planning to run your dental practice from your home, you will need to find yourself business premises.
+There are usually very few new businesses and start ups that will already own their own premises.
 It is more common to lease or rent from a commercial landlord.
 Therefore, you will often need to consider commercial property costs when applying for start up finance.

 Read more about commercial property financing here.